arun-kr-reddy/notes/cplusplus.md

   ```
 - use `for` when number of iterations are known else use `while` loop, it easy to form an infinite loop with `while`
 - **ranged for loop:** more readable `for` loop for iterating over standard containers (using iterators internally)
-avoids mistakes with indices since container iterator used
+avoids mistakes with indices since container iterator used so prefer ranged for loop unless you have weird logic like skipping iterations
   ```cpp
   std::vector<int> vec{0, 1, 5};